 Click here for information about careers in Sociology.

-The minor and individualized major in criminal justice helps students learn about criminal law, law enforcement, judicial processes, and other aspects of the criminal justice system.
+The major and minor in criminal justice major and minor in criminal justice helps students learn about criminal law, law enforcement, judicial processes, and other aspects of the criminal justice system.
 Courses are grounded in social theory and research, yet provide a distinctive and very helpful interdisciplinary approach to criminal behavior, the relationship between crime and society, and ways to most effectively address this social problem.